 Validation determines the quality of the results relative to the end use of the data.
-ORNL was responsible for validating the laboratory data.
+ORNL will be responsible for validating the laboratory data.
 (Note that the vendor is responsible for validating its own data prior to final submission.)
-Several aspects of the data (listed below) that were reviewed.
-The findings of the review are documented in the validation records.
+Several aspects of the data (listed below) will be reviewed.
+The findings of the review will be documented in the validation records.
+As appropriate, the ETVR will describe instances of failure to meet quality objectives and the potential impact on data quality.